DarkBenky/ReadWriteBytes/README.md

       - [ ] Initialize kernel
         - [ ] BVH buffer ...
 - [ ] Add Antialiasing
+  - [ ] Modified Antialiasing to be dynamic based on render mode
+  - [ ] Add Timings
 - [ ] Fix Timings
   - [ ] Add More Timings
     - [ ] Add timing for rendering of UI